StaticcalendarCalculates holidays and other Hebrew calendar events based on CalOptions.

 Half Hallel is said on Rosh Chodesh (not Rosh Hashanah), and the last 6 days of Pesach.

-StaticreformatHelper function to format a 23-hour (00:00-23:59) time in US format ("8:13pm") or
+StaticreformatHelper function to format a 24-hour (00:00-23:59) time string in either

 original time like "20:30"